 Both independent and franchise dealerships — dealers that work directly with a manufacturer — offer in-house financing.
 This may be through a finance company owned by the manufacturer, the dealership or a third party.

-No matter the situation, it all boils down to financing offered to you through the dealership.
-When you buy a car, you will be able to fill out an application for an auto loan.
-If you are approved, you can use this loan to finance your car.
+When you buy a car, you can apply for an auto loan at the dealership.
+If approved, you can use this loan to finance your car.

 Dealer financing is typically considered a last resort by most experts.
-Dealers make a good amount of money off in-house financing because they mark up the rate you’re offered.
+Dealers make money off in-house financing because they mark up your offered rate.
 For example, if you could qualify for a loan at 7 percent through a bank, you may receive an offer of 9 percent through dealership financing.

 Dealer financing is designed to maximize convenience.
 You will typically be able to find, test drive and buy a car all on the same day.
 And while experts frequently recommend avoiding certain sales tactics, if you know you’re going to finance through the dealership, the steps are simple.

-Unless you are absolutely pressed for time, visit multiple dealerships.
-Your day spent test driving cars should be separate from your day negotiating price.
+If time allows, visit multiple dealerships.
+Your day spent test-driving cars should be separate from your day negotiating a price.
 You are under no obligation to do everything at once, and in fact, it may get you a better deal if you spread it out.

 Salespeople may try to pressure you into a quick sale by citing scarcity.
-But if you are looking for a common trim on a common make and model, you will be able to find the exact same car again if it does get sold.
+But if you are looking for a common trim on a common make and model, you can find the same car again if the one on the lot gets sold.
 So, if you are set on financing through a dealer, don’t be swayed by flashy pitches designed to squeeze more money out of you.

 This is the crux of negotiation.
-Don’t show your hand too early, of course, and keep the focus on overall cost rather than monthly payment.
+Don’t show your hand by revealing your maximum budget, of course, and keep the focus on overall cost rather than monthly payment.
 It’s best if you show up preapproved by another lender.
-This gives you more room to discuss exact terms.

 If you haven’t gotten a loan from an outside source, don’t worry.
-You’ll just need to reject offers for add-ons that you don’t want and don’t need.
-Ideally, your negotiations should center around the amount you’ll pay and the terms of the loan.
+You’ll just need to reject offers for loan add-ons you don’t want or need.
+Ideally, your negotiations should center around the amount you’ll pay and the loan terms.

 Once you have reached an agreement, you’ll fill out the finance paperwork.
-The dealer will send it to lenders it works with to see if you qualify for the loan.
+The dealer will send it to its lender partner to see if you qualify for the loan.

 Here’s where you need to be careful.
 Some dealers may sneak in a clause that says your purchase is “pending approval” — and may still be up for change.
-Don’t close the deal or drive off the lot until you confirm that you have been approved by the lender at the rate you have been quoted.
+While this practice is common and not automatically a red flag, it can set you up for yo-yo financing.

 Who dealer financing is best for

-Buy-here, pay-here dealerships are the most common method to obtain a loan.
-Because the dealership and the finance company that lends money are owned by the same lender, there’s less overall risk.
+If you have bad credit, you may end up at a buy here, pay here dealership.
+Because the same lender owns the dealership and the finance company that lends money, there’s less overall risk for the lender.
 You’ll have an easier time buying a car, but it comes at a cost.
 These dealerships frequently require a large down payment and may quote you a high interest rate.

 However, most franchise dealerships — dealers that work directly with manufacturers — also have a captive finance company.
 Similar to buy-here, pay-here dealers, a captive finance company works directly with the manufacturer and dealer to make financing easier.
 This makes it a good option if you haven’t qualified with an outside lender.

-But dealer financing may also be the best option if you’re looking to take advantage of incentives on loans and leases.
+If your credit is excellent, you may be eligible for juicy dealer incentives on loans and leases.
 These are extremely difficult to qualify for, but if you do, you can drive away with a steal by using the dealer’s captive finance company instead of a bank or credit union.